Doc Antle: Accusations of running a cult

 Former employees of Antle's zoo, Myrtle Beach Safari, have accused him of using the zoo to create a cult-like following around him.
 Antle has expressed expectations that his employees must see the zoo as more than a workplace, as it is an all encompassing lifestyle.
 Antle has required female employees to be single, childless, to abstain from eating meat, and to wear certain clothing and weigh within 20 pounds of their "perfect athletic weight."
 Writing for PopMatters, John Glover described Antle's operation as one where "staff is comprised [sic] women who were groomed as teenagers for polygamy", an environment which Antle himself describes as a "complex lifestyle".

 Barbara Fisher, a former employee of T.I.G.E.R.S. who worked with Antle from 1999 to 2007, stated that she was pressured to get breast implants while working at the facility and that several employees legally changed their names under the direction of Antle.
 In the Netflix show, Tiger King: The Doc Antle Story, Antle's former partner, Sumati Steinberg, alleges that when she tried to leave, Antle abused her by choking her until she passed out and breaking two of her ribs.
-Antle's second wife, Radha Hirsch, claims that she met Antle when she was just 11 years-old much to the chagrin of her mother, who attempted to end their relationship three years later when it became sexual.
-However, soon after, Antle picked Hirsch up from school and she ran off to live with him.

 Antle has criticized the accusations against him and his facility, specifically calling Fisher's claims "ramblings" and saying she has "issues and somehow those have boiled up".